Cyclone Drena

 Severe Tropical Cyclone Drena was a powerful tropical cyclone that caused significant damage throughout New Zealand.
 A tropical depression formed on 2 January 1997.
 After crossing Vanuatu and emerging into the Coral Sea, the storm began to intensify, and by 6 January, had attained peak intensity.
 After attaining peak intensity, Drena began to weaken.
 Cyclone Drena later brushed New Caledonia, bringing some damage.
 After transitioning into an extratropical cyclone on 9 January, Drena brought impact to New Zealand.
-Damage totaled to $6.7 million and 3 people were killed.
+The damage totaled $6.7 million, and 3 people were killed.
 Roughly 140 people were evacuated after 44 homes were flooded.
-After the season, Drena was retired.
+After the season, the name Drena was retired.

 Meteorological history

 During the opening days of 1997, the precursor tropical low to Severe Tropical Cyclone Drena, developed within a monsoon trough of low pressure to the north of Fiji.
 Over the next couple of days, the system moved west-southwestwards along a subtropical ridge of high pressure and gradually developed further, with a low-level inflow and an upper divergent easterly flow aiding the systems development.
 The storm subsequently impacted northern Vanuatu during 3 January, while the United States Joint Typhoon Warning Center (JTWC) initiated advisories on the system and designated it as Tropical Cyclone 16P.
 Later that day, after the storm had moved into the Coral Sea the system started to rapidly intensify, as vertical wind shear decreased.
 In response, the Fiji Meteorological Service reported that the system had become a Category 1 tropical cyclone, on the Australian tropical cyclone intensity scale and named it Drena.

 After being named, Drena continued to move westwards and rapidly develop, with an eye becoming clearly defined on satellite imagery.
 As a result of the rapid development, the system became a Category 3 severe tropical cyclone during 4 January, as it moved out of the South Pacific basin and into the Australian region.
 At around this time the system started to interact with a deep short wave trough of low pressure, which ultimately caused the system to recurve and move south-eastwards and pass through a weakness in the subtropical ridge of high pressure.
 The JTWC subsequently estimated during the next day that Drena had peaked with 1-minute sustained wind speeds of 120 kn, which made it equivalent to a Category 4 hurricane on the Saffir-Simpson hurricane wind scale.
 During 5 January, the Australian Bureau of Meteorology reported that the system had peaked as a Category 4 severe tropical cyclone, with 10-minute sustained wind speeds estimated at 90 kn and a central pressure of 935 hPa.